g-chi/lmic-poverty/README.md

-# global-poverty
+# Global Micro-Estimates of Wealth and Poverty
-Codes and data to plot figures in the paper "Global Micro-Estimates of Wealth and Poverty"
+This repository saves the code and data to generate all the figures in the paper.